Jura Grey | Limestone

 o within 200 km from Copenhagen

-The time from measuring to mounting worktops is approximately two weeks for all of our worktops except for Colonial White and Coral Clay.
-The delivery time for these two is 4-8 weeks.
+The time from measuring to mounting worktops is approximately two weeks for all of our worktops except for Colonial White.
+The delivery time for it two is 4-8 weeks.

 We recommend ordering the worktop simultaneously as your A.S.Helsingö kitchen to ensure you receive it on time.